noliiva/planity-test-frontend/README.md

 - ### React

-  My favorite "framework" for frontend application.
+  My favorite "framework" for frontend applications.

 - ### CSS Modules

-  Allow to scope styles to prevent classes conflicts.
+  Allow scoping styles to prevent class conflicts.

 - ### PostCSS

   Lighter than Sass, as it's composable and allow some sugar syntax as nesting, imports, autoprefixing, etc.

 # How to use

 ### Install project

 ```bash
 npm install
 ```

 ### Run development environment

 ```bash
 npm run dev
 ```

 ### Run production environment

 ```bash
 npm run preview
 ```

 ### Build project

-Sources will be in `/dist` folder
+Sources will be in the `/dist` folder

 ```bash
 npm run build
 ```